 To download the OpenXR client code, clone the repository at https://github.com/quasar-gfx/QUASAR-client using git:

-If you accidentally cloned the repository without --recursive-submodules, you can do:
+If you accidentally cloned the repository without --recursive

 git submodule update --init --recursive

-Note: The repository code has been tested on Meta Quest 2, Meta Quest Pro, and Meta Quest 3.
+Note: This code has been tested on Meta Quest 2/3/Pro.

 The following steps assume you have the latest Android Studio installed on your computer: